The-LainOS-Project/lainos-secure-messaging-service/README.md

 ## 🌐 What is this?

+A private service for anyone, made easier with LainOS.

 As the world get more draconian and takes erodes our rights away, using proprietary solutions seems to get more and more invasive by the day.
-People in certain countries were blocked from downloading LainOS, so in the last 3 days, I ported my vesme-avf project from debian aarch64 to Archlinux x86_64 to integrate with LainOS, and give people more ways to connect easily despite heavy surveillance in their regions.
+People in certain countries were blocked from downloading LainOS, so in the last 3 days, I ported my vesme-avf project from debian 12 aarch64 to Archlinux x86_64 to integrate with LainOS, and give people more ways to connect easily despite heavy surveillance in their regions.
+If we're going to live in a cyberpunk dystopia, we need the tools.

 This project implementation stems all the way back from my work fixing the Tor snowflake pluggable transport for QubesOS and Whonix.
-That experience turned spawned other project 'vesme-avf' or VESME, and has finally been integrated with another of my projects, LainOS, to create 'LESME'.
+That experience spawned my other project 'vesme-avf' or VESME, and has finally been integrated with another of my more established projects, LainOS, to create 'LESME'.

 [vesme-avf](https://github.com/amnesia1337/vesme-avf/tree/main)
 [LainOS](https://github.com/The-LainOS-Project)

-**LainOS Secure Messaging Server** is a private, anonymous chat system built on:
+**LainOS Secure Messaging Server** is a private, anonymous chat system and service built on:

 * **XMPP (Extensible Messaging and Presence Protocol)** — decentralized real‑time messaging (including group chat/MUC).
 * **Tor (.onion hidden service)** — anonymizes traffic and hides both user IPs and server locations.